freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-c.md

 ---
 # --description--

-To declare a constant (unchanging) variable, use const instead of `let`:
+To declare a constant (unchanging) variable, use `const` instead of `let`:

 ```javascript
 const myBirthday = '16-09-2003';
 ```

-Variables declared using const are called “constants”.
+Variables declared using `const` are called "constants".
 They cannot be reassigned.
 An attempt to do so would cause an error:

 ```javascript
 const myBirthday = '16-09-2003';